New York State Route 27A: Suffolk County

-East of Oakdale, NY 27 originally followed Montauk Highway to Montauk Point.
-NY 27A was extended eastward along Montauk Highway to Patchogue in the early 1950s after NY 27 was realigned to follow a new highway between Oakdale and Patchogue.
-A limited-access highway extension of NY 27 to Shirley opened to traffic in the late 1950s, at which time NY 27A was extended eastward along NY 27's former routing to meet NY 27 in Shirley.
+East of Great River, NY 27 originally followed Montauk Highway to Montauk Point.
+NY 27A was extended eastward along Montauk Highway to Patchogue in the early 1950s after NY 27 was realigned to follow a new highway between Great River and Patchogue.
+A controlled-access extension of NY 27 to Shirley opened to traffic in the late 1950s, at which time NY 27A was extended eastward along NY 27's former routing to meet NY 27 in Shirley.
 Construction on a new alignment for NY 27 between NY 24 in Hampton Bays and Montauk Highway near Water Mill began by 1961 and was completed c.
 1962.
 The former routing of NY 27 between the two locations became part of NY 27A, even though it did not connect to any other part of the route.

-Work was underway by 1962 on an extension of the Patchogue–Shirley limited-access highway to the vicinity of Eastport.
+Work was underway by 1962 on an extension of the Patchogue–Shirley controlled-access highway to the vicinity of Eastport.
 This roadway was completed as a realignment of NY 27 by 1964, allowing NY 27A to be extended once more along NY 27's old routing.
 NY 27A was also extended east along NY 27 to connect to the segment of NY 27A between Hampton Bays and Water Mill.
-Ownership and maintenance of Montauk Highway between Oakdale and the town of Southampton was gradually transferred from the state of New York to Suffolk County during the 1960s and 1970s.
+Ownership and maintenance of Montauk Highway between Great River and the town of Southampton was gradually transferred from the state of New York to Suffolk County during the 1960s and 1970s.
 The portion from the Patchogue village line east to NY 24 in Hampton Bays was turned over to the county on October 6, 1966, while the segment between NY 24 and Knoll Road was given to Suffolk County on February 15, 1968.

 Although most of Montauk Highway between Patchogue and the village of Southampton was now maintained by the county, NY 27A continued to follow the road eastward to NY 27 northeast of Southampton.
-It was finally cut back to its current eastern terminus in Oakdale on March 29, 1972, after ownership and maintenance of Montauk Highway between Oakdale and Patchogue was transferred from the state to the county.
-NY 27A's former routing is now CR 80 from the east village line of Patchogue to Knoll Road, CR 85 from Oakdale to the west village line of Patchogue, and NY 900W, an unsigned reference route, from Knoll Road to the west village line of Southampton at Tuckahoe Lane.
+It was finally cut back to its current eastern terminus in Great River on March 29, 1972, after ownership and maintenance of Montauk Highway between Great River and Patchogue was transferred from the state to the county.
+NY 27A's former routing is now CR 80 from the east village line of Patchogue to Knoll Road, CR 85 from Great River to the west village line of Patchogue, and NY 900W, an unsigned reference route, from Knoll Road to the west village line of Southampton at Tuckahoe Lane.

 In 1969, the Suffolk County Department of Planning proposed a major reconstruction project of downtown Bay Shore in cooperation with the New York State Department of Transportation.
 The project, dubbed the "Bay Shore Split", would reroute eastbound and westbound traffic on new alignments running to the north and south of Main Street (NY 27A) and convert Main Street into a pedestrian mall with parking garages at key locations.
 The plan was cancelled as a result of public opposition.